kaiiorg/nws-demo-project/notes.md

 # Notes
-The following notes are what I'd normally keep in a scratch text document or write on paper.
+The following notes are what I'd normally keep in a scratch text document, write on paper, or in a ticket.
 They are included here to get an idea of my thinking process for this project.

 This implementation is more complex than is strictly needed, but is closer to what I'd implement for a real application instead of the bare minimum.